Wage rate requirements for visas

 We use wage thresholds as an indicator of the skill level of the job.
 The rates are updated regularly.

-If the threshold for your visa increases you will not need to meet the new rate unless you want to apply for a new visa and you need to:
+If wage threshold for your visa increases, you will not need to meet the new wage threshold rate.

 • meet a different, higher wage threshold